 By Mark Melotik, Executive Editor ScoutLook Weather

 What’s one of the few things better than calling in a big Minnesota spring gobbler?
 Calling in a pair of the majestic birds, more or less simultaneously.
-This heart-thumping scenario played out in front of me late last April in the state’s southeastern corner, near the quaint and scenic city of Houston.
+This heart-thumping scenario played out in front of me during a recent late-April hunt in the state’s southeastern corner, near the quaint and scenic city of Houston.

 All morning, at regular intervals, I had been broadcasting my three-note hen turkey calls—"yawp-yawp-yawp!"—and now, not one, but two deafening gobbles came thundering back from the steep, surrounding bluff country.
 Both seemed surprisingly close.
 Soon I glimpsed a large dark gobbler sneaking in from the right, his eyes locked on my three-decoy spread set just five yards from my portable blind.
 As I squirmed into position for the severe right-angled shot, my laser rangefinder showed the big tom at 36 yards—precisely where the cagey longbeard reconsidered and turned back.

 Before I could feel any disappointment another loud gobble erupted behind me; in seconds I was at full draw and focused on a second gobbler circling in to the left.
 At the 25-yard shot the longbeard launched into flight but the loud crash behind me, just seconds later, signaled my aim had been true.
 And I was one very happy Minnesota turkey hunter.

 Whether your weapon is bow, shotgun or crossbow, and whether your goal is a neat new experience in unfamiliar terrain, a delectable wild game dinner, or maybe adding a Midwest eastern wild turkey to your latest grand slam, Minnesota is a must-see destination for turkey hunters nationwide.
 An exciting new turkey hunting structure, and some impressive numbers, tell the story.